ProfilePic

 Eliminating the DTI fee will simplify underwriting, provide better visibility for pricing, and “eliminate unintended incentives for borrowers to take actions like paying down debt to reduce DTI or adding or subtracting borrowers on the loan to obtain better pricing” according to the Community Home Lenders Association.
 Because disclosure laws require borrowers to be apprised of pricing throughout the loan process, lenders were concerned that the rule would create compliance complications due to the borrower’s fluctuating income and expenses.

-“We are pleased that FHFA engaged with industry stakeholders, recognized the negative impacts of the fee and decided to rescind its implementation.
+“We are pleased that FHFA engaged with industry stakeholders recognized the negative impacts of the fee, and decided to rescind its implementation.
 MBA urges FHFA to continue its engagement to improve clarity and transparency regarding the GSEs’ (government-sponsored enterprise) pricing framework,” he said.